amylmoriarty/user-centric-frontend-project-am/README.md

 # Amy Moriarty User Centric Frontend Project
-Stream One Project: User-Centric Frontend Development - Code Institute This is a frontend website for a band to assist them to book gigs.
+Stream One Project: User-Centric Frontend Development - Code Institute This is a frontend website for a band to assist them to showcase their music and assist them to book gigs.

 ## Demo
-A live demo can be found [here](https://user-centric-frontend-project-am-amylmoriarty.c9users.io/index.html)
+A live demo can be found [here](https://amylmoriarty.github.io/user-centric-frontend-project-am/)

 ## UX